danwing/referee/draft-wing-settle-referee.md

 To accommodate servers that change their public key but do not (yet) register that change with the Referee, the Referee can refresh its server fingerprints at user request.
+The user request might be initiated by the administrator or an HTTP message from the client to the Referee of a key mismatch.

 # Identifying Servers as Local {#local}